shaker87/Shaker87/README.md

 - 🔭 I’m currently working on ...
 Full stack web development.
 - 🌱 I’m currently learning ...
-Python
+Node JS
 - 👯 I’m looking to collaborate on ...
 Python
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything